jacethemagician/porfolio/README.md

 /Coursework/

-MTBA (in progress)- a simulation of the Red Line for the MBTA
+MTBA - a simulation of the Red Line for the MBTA
     Goal: To populate the stations with trains and passengers, then run simulation and print out a log of all the actions that occur during the simulation, including passenger and train movement.

 PhoneBook - implement balanced trees